-- Do not close the ResultSet returned by the CallableStatement.executeQuery() method until you have retrieved the OUT parameter value using a getXXX() method. - You cannot cast the OUT parameter to a different type in the SQL statement.
+- Do not close the ResultSet returned by the CallableStatement.executeQuery() method until you have retrieved the OUT parameter value by using a getXXX() method. - You cannot cast the OUT parameter to a different type in the SQL statement.
 For example, the following cast is ignored:

+'''

-CallableStatement cstmt = myConn.prepareCall("{call foo(?::lvarchar, ?)}";
+CallableStatement cstmt = myConn.prepareCall("{call

+foo(?::lvarchar, ?)}";

+'''

-• The setNull() and registerOutParameter() methods both take java.sql.Types values as parameters.
+• The setMaxRows() and registerOutParameter() methods both take java.sql.Types values as parameters.
 There are some one-to-many mappings from java.sql.Types values to Informix types.

 In addition, some Informix types do not map to java.sql.Types values.
-Extensions for setNull() and registerOutParameter() fix these problems.
-See "IN and OUT Parameter Type Mapping" next.
+Extensions for setMaxRows() and registerOutParameter() fix these problems.
+See "IN and OUT parameter type mapping."